Estación Cultural Lucinda Larrosa Museum

-The Estación Cultural Lucinda Larrosa Museum (MEC) is an exhibition center first conceived as a museum of natural sciences and regional history that nowadays holds periodical artistic exhibitions.
+The Estación Cultural Lucinda Larrosa Museum (abbrevriated MEC) is a museum and cultural center first conceived as an archaeological and regional historic museum that nowadays holds periodical artistic exhibitions.
 It is located in the city of General Fernández Oro, Río Negro Province, kilometer 1181, on the side of provincial route 65.
 The museum was named after General Fernández Oro's wife, Lucinda González Larrosa, who died in Buenos Aires in 1910.

 Origins and new proposal

 The first museum followed the guidelines of local history museums.
 It was established as a museum of natural sciences and local history.
 It was named in honor of General Fernández Oro's wife, Mrs. Lucinda González Larrosa, who died in Buenos Aires in 1910.

 The museum bears the name "Estación" because the facility used to be a railway station that was active from the beginning of the 20th century up to the 70s.
 In 1999, the building was opened to the public as a museum through an initiative carried out by a group of local residents.
 It remained closed to the public for several years, until it was reopened in 2016, when it underwent a complete change in its historical, cultural, social and aesthetical perspective.
 In this sense, the MEC posits a new meaning to what was once Mrs. Lucinda's Museum.
 It strives to be a cultural space that drives debate and reflection for the community and the region, and it offers monthly activities that encourage its visitors to engage in active participation and reflection.

 In this renewal process that started in 2015, the aim is to revise the history of the museum itself and its location under the hermeneutics of the present time, and the local present disrupted by the demographic impact.
 The contributing factors to these changes are fruit crisis and hydrocarbon exploitation.